crh3675/nodeii/README.md

 Sensei says, KISS.
 _____________________________________________________
-NodeII is built upon simple but well supported libraries:
+NodeII is configured to use simple but well supported libraries:

 - ExpressJS
 - Waterline